OliHarris/candidate-react-todo-project/README.md

 # Todo Project

-This was originally a test set, which I have since dropped into a fresh instance of Vite to continue building out.
+This was originally a test set for Sony, which I have since dropped into a fresh instance of Vite to continue building out.

 :heavy_check_mark: Code in pure React / TypeScript